 RIHE was established in the old downtown campus in Hiroshima city in 1972.
 Since then, surveys and research on international higher education systems have been continuously undertaken from a variety of viewpoints.
 Now more than ever, social interest in higher education continues to increase in the context of severe inter-university competition under environmental changes such as the decline of the 18-year-old population, globalization, the continuation of austerity measures, and social stratification.
 Various issues which require urgent attention are increasingly evident.
 RIHE will seek to clarify the problems of the higher education system in Japan through its cutting edge research, the results of which will help us to propose immediate measures to solve them.
 While working on these urgent issues, we intend to promote basic research as well as collaborative research with people from various specialized fields.

-RIHE offers graduate programs.
-Currently Japanese and other Asian students are learning about the field of higher education.
-Many of our graduates are working as academics at various universities across the country, and some of them are full-time administrative staff in Hiroshima University or other Universities.
-We, therefore, meet their needs by offering courses at night, during weekends, or as intensive courses during summer or winter break.
+RIHE also offers graduate programs.
+Today, students from Japan and elsewhere in Asia are learning together about the field of higher education studies.
+Many of our graduates are working as academics at various universities across the country, and some of them are full-time administrative staff in Hiroshima University and other institutions.
+We offer courses at night, during weekends, and intensive courses during summer or winter break.

-RIHE has established a reputation as a leading research center on higher education among scholars, policy makers, university administrators, and graduate students from Japan and foreign countries.
-This reputation would not have been earned without the tremendous efforts of full- and part-time academics, staff, administrative staff, and other visiting scholars inside and outside Hiroshima University.
-I thank all those who have contributed to the Center.
+RIHE has established a reputation among scholars, policy makers, university administrators, and graduate students from Japan and abroad, as a leading center of higher education research.
+This reputation could not have been earned without the tremendous efforts of all our colleagues.

-As in the past, we at RIHE welcome recommendations and encouragement from colleagues within other Japanese universities and those in other countries as part of our continuing commitment to research and scholarship that advances knowledge in the academic field of higher education and contributes to the internationalization of it.
+As always, we at RIHE welcome recommendations and encouragement from colleagues within other Japanese universities, and those in other countries, as part of our continuing commitment to research and scholarship.